caramirezal/caramirezal.github.io/README.md

+## Personal web page -- WORK IN PROGRESS --

+The template used to construct this website was develloped by <a href="https://github.com/randal-sean-harrison/academic-website-template" title="Randal Sean Harrison">.

 <h1>Academic Website Template</h1>

 <p>This is a free thing.
 You may download this and use it to create your own website(s), as long as you abide by the license restrictions.</p>